godotengine/godot-docs/classes/class_vector2i.rst

 - :ref:`bool<class_bool>` **operator ==** **(** :ref:`Vector2i<class_Vector2i>` right **)**

+Returns ``true`` if the vectors are equal.

 ----

 .. _class_Vector2i_operator_gt_bool:

 - :ref:`bool<class_bool>` **operator >** **(** :ref:`Vector2i<class_Vector2i>` right **)**

+Compares two ``Vector2i`` vectors by first checking if the X value of the left vector is greater than the X value of the ``right`` vector.
+If the X values are exactly equal, then it repeats this check with the Y values of the two vectors.
+This operator is useful for sorting vectors.

 ----